Pikes Peak Genealogical Society

 June 22

-Registration for GRIP 2025 will begin in ~February 2025.
-More detailed information will be coming soon.
-GRIP will be providing nine courses virtually for 2025.
+GRIP will be providing nine courses virtually for 2026.
 Course titles and instructors can be seen at GRIP Genealogy Institute.
-Courses are: AI & Genealogy: Innovations in Family History by Stephen J Little ...
+Courses are: Advanced DNA Evidence by Blaine Bettinger Practical AI For Genealogists: Foundations and First Steps by J Stephen Little Navigating Independence: Researching the LIves of Revolutionary War Ancestors by Cheri ...